ziadelmaasry/cpu-scheduling-OS/README.md

-This is an implementation code for how processor Algorithms work!
+This is an implementation code for how some processor Algorithms work!